-The Company is exposed to tremendous competition at national as well as international level.
+The Company is exposed to tremendous competition at national level.
 Entry of discount broking houses has also affected other financial broking companies in the industry.

 Mitigation: Diversified and innovative services are offered to keep the clients and other stakeholders intact as well as continuous research and development helps in mitigating the competition risk.